Questions About Studying Abroad

 Studying Abroad and Being Pre-med

 Question: I really want to study abroad during my junior year but I also want to major in MOL and finish the pre-med requirements.
 It really doesn’t seem possible.
 Can I study abroad, complete what I’ve got to do for my major, and study abroad?
 Thanks.

 Answer: Yes, it is indeed possible.
-As a potential MOL major, you should first go to www.molbio.princeton.edu and click on Undergraduate/For Majors/Study Abroad; the MOL Department has anticipated your concerns and has some detailed advice about how to manage going abroad in the fall of junior year (though spring of junior year is tough for MOL).
-Please, do not forget that the Study Abroad Office, 4th floor of West College (led by Dean Nancy Kanach), can help you find a summer abroad opportunity as well.
+As a potential MOL major, check the MOL Department advice for study abroad and our HPA/Study Abroad handout.
+The Study Abroad Office, 3rd floor of 36 University Place, right above HPA (led by Dean Nancy Kanach), can help you find a summer abroad opportunity as well.
 Many pre-meds do end up studying abroad in summer programs.
 Lastly, no matter what your concentration, studying abroad is a valuable experience for all college students and should be encouraged.
 As a pre-health student, exposure to different cultures will make you more culturally competent, and in the diverse world of patients you will one day encounter this background will be vital.
 Learning new languages also helps in this regard.
-Do not forget that more than half of Princeton pre-meds take the full four years to complete requirements and do all that they want to do with their Princeton education, applying to medical school during the summer after senior year and taking one year off before matriculating in med school.
+Do not forget that more than two-thirds of Princeton pre-meds take the full four years to complete requirements and do all that they want to do with their Princeton education, applying to medical school during the summer after senior year and taking one year off before matriculating in med school.
 Spreading the list of requirements for your major and your pre-med curriculum out over four years almost always allows a pre-med student to go abroad for a summer or a semester at the very least. ♦